Teramesh/SerDes-Equalizer/README.md

 # Serdes Equalizer

 Given a specified channel insertion loss, this spreadsheet calculates a precise first guess for the optimal filter coefficients for SerDes's continuous time linear equalizer (CTLE) and feedforward equalizer (FFE).
+The SI designer or the lab engineer can start preset sweep around the values obtained from this calculator.

 **User Guide**

 1- Input the S21 parameter of the channel vs Frequency in columns: AS, AU, and AV

 ![image](https://github.com/user-attachments/assets/2b3c4176-50f7-4619-b259-69c06553b9c6)